bennymeier/bennymeier/README.md

 <h3 align="center">👋 Hello!
 I'm Benny.</h3>
 <p align="center">
-I'm a trained Front End Developer studying dual Business Informatics at <strong>DHBW Lörrach</strong>.
-I'm currently co-oping at INTREXX GmbH, where I previously did my apprenticeship as a Frontend Developer.
+I am a trained frontend developer and have also successfully completed my studies in business informatics at DHBW Lörrach in 2023.
+I currently work as a software developer at INTREXX GmbH, where I previously completed my apprenticeship and studies.
 </p>

 ---